baloise/design-system/packages/library/src/components/bal-icon/readme.md

 # bal-icon

 All our icons are pure svg files.
+To add a new icon just place your svg file into the folder `packages/library/src/components/bal-icon/svg`.
+Then the build script will automatically optimize the svg and create its own web component.

 ## Icons